govindgnair23/academic-kickstart/content/post/2020-05-09-detecting-concept-drift.markdown

 #### MD

 Given the simulated data used here is balanced, the range of predictions indicating uncertainty in prediction can be considered to be  anything between 0.25 and  0.75.
-This corresponds to `\(\theta = 0.5\)`.
+This corresponds to $ \theta = 0.5 $.

 Although CV can be used, given we are working with simulated data, the margin density of the original data and five test data sets are computed.